Delogrand770/champGG/README.md

 # Setup is too complex, just give me the files

-Most browsers will give a warning that this zip could be dangerous since contains an exe file.
+Most browsers will give a warning that this zip could be dangerous since it contains an exe file.

 https://dl.dropboxusercontent.com/u/5135312/champGG_.zip